Financial Aid

 A Satisfactory Academic Progress Committee will review SAP appeals when necessary.
 The committee may approve a plan designed by the student's academic advisor or a contract with requirements outlined by the committee.

-If a student believes that his/her satisfactory academic progress as determined by the Financial Aid Office is incorrect, it is the student's responsibility to contact the Financial Aid Office and provide documentation of changes in information to the transcript, i.e. grade changes, completion of an Incomplete.
+If a student believes that their satisfactory academic progress as determined by the Financial Aid Office is incorrect, it is the student's responsibility to contact the Financial Aid Office and provide documentation of changes in information to the transcript, i.e. grade changes, completion of an Incomplete.

 The decision of the Appeals Committee is final.

-Nearing Maximum time frame:
+Nearing maximum time frame:

 All student aid recipients are sent a notice when they are within 20 credits of reaching the maximum number of credits allowed to complete their respective degree programs.
 When students reach or exceed the maximum number of credits allowed, they become immediately ineligible for financial assistance.
 Affected students who have reached or exceeded the credits allowed due to academic program changes, changes in major, transfer hours accumulated from other schools or pursuit of a second degree (i.e., a second bachelor's degree) can have their status reviewed by submitting the appeal form and the degree plan.

-The completed form along with documentation from an advisor (degree plan) that states the number of additional credits the student needs to complete can be submitted for review.
+The completed form, along with documentation from an advisor (degree plan) that states the number of additional credits the student needs to complete, can be submitted for review.
 If the request for additional credits is granted, the student will have their maximum credits allowed increased.
 They will remain eligible under this condition based on the information provided by their advisor.

 Reinstatement of eligibility: